cookware06/Monitoring-via-eBPF/README.md

 # Monitoring via eBPF (How modern EDR Solutions monitor every process execution)

-Historically, Linux logging was entirely up to developers as what needs to logged and the formats of these logs.
+Historically, Linux logging was entirely up to developers as what needs to logged and the formats of logs.
 Logging was primarily done by using the **auditd** component.

 Recently, the late kernal version 3.15 was came up with eBPF.
 Let's dig why it was happened.

 Every Organizations needed to have mandatory logging in OS to see what's going in their OS via system call.
-Basically a kernel monitoring system, which monitor every system call such as user login, privilege escalation, scheduled tasks, system reboots, etc. Significant perfomance impact was noticed on strong monitoring strategy.
-Anything further than that such as File Access, Modification and Execution needed to mentioned using auditd.
+Basically a kernel monitoring system, which monitor every system call such as user login, privilege escalation, scheduled tasks, system reboots, etc. Significant perfomance impact was noticed on this strong monitoring strategy.
+Anything further than that such as File Access, Modification and Execution can also be mentioned using auditd.

-Later it became possible to monitor every single system call by a process execution using auditd.
-But the output format was complex as below.,
+Due to the perfomance impact the output format of these logging., it wasn't much appreciated., but widely used.

 ![image](https://user-images.githubusercontent.com/123907103/216847609-1b478074-6cce-4a20-aa9b-302210b5438c.png)